Amario Cozier-Duberry

-Amario Oswald Gerardo Cozier-Duberry (born 29 May 2005) is an English professional footballer who plays as a winger or attacking midfielder for club Bolton Wanderers, on loan from club Brighton & Hove Albion.
+Amario Oswald Gerardo Cozier-Duberry (born 29 May 2005) is an English professional footballer who plays as a winger or attacking midfielder for club Middlesbrough, on loan from Brighton & Hove Albion.

 Early life

 Cozier-Duberry was born in London, England, growing up in Tottenham.
 He was passed up by numerous London clubs he went on trial, with him going on to join Chettle Court Rangers when he was eight, playing through the under-11s to under-15s.
 After Cozier-Duberry won a youth tournament with Chettle Court Rangers in Enfield, Arsenal offered him a 10-week trial which he accepted.
 After 10 weeks with the academy, he permanently joined Hale End at age fourteen in October 2019.

 Club career

 Arsenal

 Cozier-Duberry came off the bench in his EFL Trophy debut for the under-21s, donning the number 91 in a 2–1 away loss at Swindon Town in September 2021.
 Cozier-Duberry signed his first professional contract with the first team in early June 2022, taking the number 85.
 He scored his first EFL Trophy goal in a 3–1 victory at the Sixfields Stadium against Northampton in early October 2022.
 His home debut for the senior team came in a friendly against Juventus, when at the 63rd minute he was subbed on to replace Granit Xhaka.

 Cozier-Duberry started in all six of Arsenal U18's games during the 2022–23 FA Youth Cup.
 He scored five goals and set up three goals during the campaign, culminating in a 5–1 loss to West Ham United in the final.
 He led Arsenal U21's goals and assists in the 2022–23 Premier League 2, with seven goals and five assists, with his strikes against both Newcastle United and Brighton nominated for Arsenal's goal of the month, in January and April respectively.

 Cozier-Duberry was named in a preseason squad touring across the United States with matches with the MLS All-Stars, Manchester United, and Barcelona.
 He was subbed in versus the latter at the 85th minute mark, wearing number 45.

 Cozier-Duberry left Arsenal on 30 June after turning down a new contract offer, having made a total of 4 friendly appearances for the first team in the five years he spent at Arsenal.